Ecology of the Sierra Nevada: Subalpine Forest

 where the climate is cooler with an even shorter growing season due to long, cold, and snowy winters.
-Accumulations of three to nine feet (1 to 2.5 m) of snow are typical.
+Accumulations of 3 to 9 ft (1 to 2.5 m) of snow are typical.
 The most common tree in the subalpine forest is the whitebark pine.
 The western white pine, mountain hemlock, and lodgepole pine are also found in this forest with many subalpine meadows that flower from July through August.
 Many species live in, or are transient in, this zone, including Clark's nutcracker.
 The vegetation and ecology is determined by the harsh climate, with extensive snow and wind.
 In addition, soils are thin and nutrient-poor.
 Due to these harsh conditions, vegetation grows slowly and at low temperatures.
 In addition, the stressful environment suppress species competition and promotes mutualism.
 The marginal conditions make the Sierra Nevada subalpine zone sensitive to environmental changes, such as climate change and pollution.

 South of Bridgeport, the subalpine forest ranges from 9000 to 11000 ft of elevation and contains foxtail pines, while to the north, the subalpine forest ranges from 8000 to 10000 ft and the foxtail pine is absent.